Add Credibility to Your Fitness Studio with Video Testimonials

 People look up information and reviews about your fitness studio before they decide to invest.
 Video testimonials are a must and act as social proof.

-How often do you read reviews before you buy a new product, eat at a restaurant, or sign up for a service?
-82% of U.S. adults read online customer reviews at least sometimes before they purchase a new item, and 40% always or almost always do.
+How often do you read or watch video reviews before you buy a new product, eat at a restaurant, or sign up for a service?
+93% of U.S. adults read online customer reviews at least sometimes before they purchase a new item.
+40% always or almost always do.

 Whether you realize it or not, people look up information and reviews about your fitness studio or gym before they decide to invest.
-They want to see specific before and after photos of your members, what other people have to say about your service, and they love watching what you’re capable of.
+They want to see specific before and after photos of your members.
+Prospects want to know what other people have to say about your service.
+And, they love watching what you’re capable of!